Originally published Jul 7, 2021

 Barbara Demick, “Offbase Behavior in Korea: By Allowing GIs to Patronize Certain Clubs, the US Military is Seen as Condoning the Trafficking of Foreign Women for Prostitution,” Los Angeles Times, 26 Sept 2002, also at http://www.humantrafficking.com/humantrafficking/client.

 See Linda A. Fairstein, Sexual Violence: Our War Against Rape (New York: William Morrow and Company, Inc., 1993), 171-72.

 See The World’s Women 2000: Trends and Statistics, United Nations Publication; “Poverty Overview,” United Nations Development Programme, available at www.undp.org/poverty; and “The Feminization of Poverty: Fact Sheet No. 1,” available at www.un.org/womenwatch.

 B. Julie Johnson experienced, as an adult, prostitution on a full-time basis for a year and a half; she remained in the industry intermittently for another four years.
 Her story refutes claims that “sex work” for adults is harmless if women “get centered.”
 Johnson has a master’s in public health and a PhD in literature.
 She has taught and lectured at various colleges; worked for non-profits in animal advocacy; and consults as a prostitution expert with teachers, legislators, and nonprofit directors.

-(Editor’s note: This article originally appeared in February 2014 on the Evangelicals for Social Action website.
+(Editor’s note: This article originally appeared in February 2014 on Christians for Social Action’s website.
 Due to the ongoing relevancy and necessity to continue this important discussion, we are republishing it here.)